Information for tenants

 - wait 14 days, this is to protect you from retaliatory eviction.
-Visit Shelters website to find out more about retaliatory eviction.
+Visit Shelter's website to find out more about retaliatory eviction.

 How to find contact details for your landlord

-It is your landlord’s responsibility to give you their contact details or the details of their agent.
+It's your landlord’s responsibility to give you their contact details or the details of their agent.

 If this information is not on your tenancy agreement or you do not have one, contact Shelter about your rights.
 If you rent privately you can use the Land Registry to request your landlords details, for a small fee.
 Always check for their details on any invoices or letters from them first.